Adding Seasonal Color to Your Landscape

-Looking for an easy way to add seasonal color to your landscape.?
+Looking for an easy way to add seasonal color to your landscape?
 Here’s a quick way to create planters that add to your home’s curb appeal.
-This is part of a garden blog hop – check the links at the end of this post for more gardening ideas from my friends!
+T

 I don’t know about you, but I love gardening, except for the part where you have to wait to see the results of your work.
 I’ve been planting seeds and bulbs to bloom later in the spring and fall but since we have a new house the landscaping is extremely boring right now and I just want everything to grow NOW!